junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 - children 2 to 7 years: 12.5 mg (1⁄2 capsule)

-- babies: 6 mg (1⁄4 capsule) —using intramuscular (IM) injections, 50 mg in1ml— Diphenhydramine should be injected only in the case of allergic shock.
+- babies: 6 mg (1⁄4 capsule), using intramuscular (IM) injections, 50 mg in1ml,  Diphenhydramine should be injected only in the case of allergic shock.

 Inject once, and again in 2 to 4 hours if necessary: